FeatureBaseDB/featurebase-docs/_includes/cloud-table/cloud-summary-table-pk.md

-The `_id` column in each table represents the primary key for each column.
+The `_id` column in each table represents the primary key.

 | Intended key | UI type | SQL data type | Disk utilization (no data) | Additional information |
 |---|---|---|---|---|